stat133-sp19/hw-stat133-thom-hov/workout01/README.md

 All of the graphical visualizations, along with the court image underlying the graphs, can be found in the "images" folder.

-Finally, attempted two-pointer and three-pointer shots have been turned into appealing and informatinoal tables and analyzed in a 1000+ word report in the "report" file.
+Finally, attempted two-pointer and three-pointer shots have been turned into appealing and informational tables and analyzed in a 1000+ word report in the "report" file.
 This analysis does a low-level inquiry into the best and worst players and makes a unique argument about the complexity of how this information can be assessed to judge the players' skill and value.